actions-on-google/dialogflow-transactions-nodejs/README.md

 *:warning: This code sample was built using Dialogflow.
 We now recommend using [Actions Builder or the Actions SDK](https://developers.google.com/assistant/conversational/overview) to develop, test, and deploy Conversational Actions.*

-*:warning: Warning: Due to new regulatory requirements, transaction functionalities for Conversational Actions will not be available in the following countries after May 1, 2022: Denmark, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden, Poland*
+*:warning: Warning: Due to new regulatory requirements, transaction functionalities for Conversational Actions are no longer available in the following countries: Denmark, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden, Poland*

 ## Setup Instructions
 ### Prerequisites